Colorful Minors: Introduction

-A particularly interesting class of problems tractable on graphs of bounded treewidth but \textsf{NP}-hard on a more general proper minor-closed graph class are certain problems whose instances come with specific vertex sets, typically called \textsl{roots}, \textsl{terminals}, or \textsl{annotated vertices}.
+A particularly interesting class of problems tractable on graphs of bounded treewidth, but \textsf{NP}-hard on more general minor-closed graph classes, are certain problems whose instances come with specific vertex sets, typically called \textsl{roots}, \textsl{terminals}, or \textsl{annotated vertices}.
 A prototypical example of such a problem is \textsc{Steiner Tree}.
-The \textsc{Steiner Tree} problem receives a graph $G$ accompanied with a \textsl{special} set $X\subseteq V(G)$ of annotated vertices as input and asks for the minimum number of edges in a connected subgraph of $G$ containing all vertices of $X.$ The problem is known to be \textsf{NP}-complete on planar graphs, but it can be solved in polynomial time when the \textsl{relative structure} of the set $X$ is further restricted \cite{DreyfusW1971Steiner,EricksonMV1987SendAndSplit,KisfaludiBakNvL2020NearlyETH}.
-There exists a variety of problems exhibiting similar properties \cite{Frederickson1991Planar,Curticapean2016Counting,KrauthgamerLRr2019FlowCut,PandeyL2025Planar}.
+The \textsc{Steiner Tree} problem receives a graph $G$ accompanied with a \textsl{special} set $X\subseteq V(G)$ of annotated vertices as input and asks for the minimum number of edges in a connected subgraph of $G$ containing all vertices of $X.$ The problem is known to be \textsf{NP}-complete on planar graphs, however it can be solved in polynomial time with respect to structural parameterizations that instead of (or in addition to) restricting the \emph{global structure} of the graph (like treewidth), focus on the structure \emph{relative to the annotation} \cite{DreyfusW1971Steiner,EricksonMV1987SendAndSplit,KisfaludiBakNvL2020NearlyETH}, thereby providing tractable algorithms \textsl{beyond} the regime of minor-closed classes of bounded treewidth.

-To formalize the above notion of \textsl{relative structure} one often uses the concept of so-called \textsl{rooted minors}.
-A pair $(G,X)$ where $G$ is a graph and $X\subseteq V(G)$ is called an \emph{annotated graph}.
-An annotated graph $(H,Y)$ is a \emph{rooted minor} of an annotated graph $(G,X)$ if there exists a collection $\{ J_v\}_{v\in V(H)}$ of pairwise vertex-disjoint connected subgraphs of $G$ such that for all $uv\in E(H)$ there is an edge between $J_u$ and $J_v,$ and for all $v \in Y$ we have $V(J_v ) \cap X \neq \emptyset.$
+This hints at the possibility of developing a general structural and algorithmic theory for annotated graphs, providing tools that supersede the limits imposed by classical graph minor theory.